sasologic/trivia_app/README.md

 `POST '/questions'`

 - Sends a POST request in order to add a new `question`
-- Returns 200 status code if requst is successful
+- Returns 200 status code if request is successful
 - Returns 404 status code if there is no request body
-- Returns success value, id of newly created question, questions and length of total questions in quiz if successful
+- Returns success value, id of newly created question, questions and total questions in quiz

 **Example:**  `curl 127.0.0.1:5000/questions -X POST -H 'Content-Type:application/json' -d '{"question":"What is the capital of Federal Repblic of Nigeria?","answer":"Abuja", "category":"4", "difficulty":"3"}' `